jcubic/jquery-terminal-wiki/Getting-Started.md

 * There is also one more type of interpreter which is an array that can combine all the above types but with some limitations:

 You can have only one function that is executed when no other command is found.
-You can also have one single JSON-RPC service without system.describe (or if you turn it off using [describe option](https://terminal.jcubic.pl/api_reference.php#describe)) which was part of the historical 1.1 version of JSON-RPC specification.
+You can also have one single JSON-RPC service without `system.describe` (or if you turn it off using [describe option](https://terminal.jcubic.pl/api_reference.php#describe)) which was part of the historical 1.1 version of JSON-RPC specification.

-It's a special method that should return different object then normal JSON-RPC, the spec for the object is in [system.describe section in API reference page](https://terminal.jcubic.pl/api_reference.php#system.describe).
-JSON-RPC is converted to simple function while JSON-RPC with system.describe is converted to object.
+It's a special method that should return a different object than normal JSON-RPC, the spec for the object is in [system.describe section in API reference page](https://terminal.jcubic.pl/api_reference.php#system.describe).
+JSON-RPC is converted to a simple function while JSON-RPC with `system.describe` is converted to object.

-If you want to have automatic completion for JSON-RPC and only want normal JSON-RPC methods you can specify option [describe](https://terminal.jcubic.pl/api_reference.php#describe) as a string with dot separated values that point to property procs from the spec, which should be an array of objects with names and params. (`describe: "result"` will work if proc array is normal JSON-RPC response).
+If you want to have automatic completion for JSON-RPC and only want normal JSON-RPC methods you can specify option [describe](https://terminal.jcubic.pl/api_reference.php#describe) as a string with dot-separated values that point to property procs from the spec, which should be an array of objects with names and params. (`describe: "result"` will work if proc array is normal JSON-RPC response).

 Here is how the array should look like: